NovySan/unl-digifab/sessions/week12.md

 - Try to flash the multiple LEDs in some sort of sequence.
 - Read the value from a sensor and use it to control the lights.

+### Activity

+Using multiple LEDs, build a bar-graph that displays the temperature (e.g. more lights for higher temp)

 ### Homework 2
 Finish up the class activities.